Suniel Shetty

-Suniel Shetty (born Sunil V. Shetty; 11 August 1961) is an Indian actor, film producer, television host, and entrepreneur, primarily known for his work in Hindi cinema.
-Nicknamed as Anna, Shetty has appeared in over 100 films, in a career spanning over three decades.
-Rising to prominence in the 1990s as a leading action hero with films like Balwaan (1992), Mohra (1994), Dilwale (1994), and Border (1997), Shetty later showcased his versatility in comedies such as Hera Pheri (2000), Phir Hera Pheri (2006) and antagonistic roles, notably winning a Filmfare Award for Best Villain for Dhadkan (2000).
+Suniel Veerappa Shetty (born Sunil Shetty; 11 August 1961) is an Indian actor, film producer, television host, and entrepreneur, primarily known for his work in Hindi cinema.
+Nicknamed as Anna, Shetty has appeared in over 100 films since the 1990s and is known for his various supporting and leading action and comedy roles.

+Rising to prominence in the 1990s as a leading action hero with films like Balwaan (1992), Waqt Hamara Hai (1993), Mohra (1994), Dilwale (1994), and Border (1997), and known for performing his own stunts in all his action movies, Shetty later showcased his versatility in comedies such as Hera Pheri (2000), Phir Hera Pheri (2006) and antagonistic roles, notably winning a Filmfare Award for Best Villain for Dhadkan (2000).
 Beyond acting, he has produced films under Popcorn Motion Pictures, co-founded the online casting platform F...the Couch (FTC), and hosted reality shows.

 Early life

-Shetty was born on 11 August 1961 in Mulki, Mangalore, Karnataka, India, into a Tulu-speaking Bunt family.
+Sunil Shetty was born on 11 August 1961 in Mulki, Mysore State, into a Tulu-speaking Bunt family.
 His father, Veerappa Shetty, worked as a waiter in a restaurant before managing his own restaurant business in Mumbai.
-Shetty did his schooling at the Lawrence School, Sanawar in Himachal Pradesh.
+Shetty did his early schooling at the Lawrence School, Sanawar in Himachal Pradesh.
 He later earned a degree in commerce from H.R.
 College of Commerce and Economics in Mumbai.
 During his youth, Shetty developed an interest in sports, particularly cricket and martial arts, achieving a black belt in kickboxing.
-Before entering the film industry, he briefly assisted his father in the family’s restaurant business and was involved in managing Udupi-style eateries in Mumbai.
+Before entering the film industry, he briefly assisted his father in the family's restaurant business and was involved in managing Udupi-style eateries in Mumbai.

 Film career

-Shetty began his hindi film career with the 1992 action film Balwaan opposite Divya Bharti, which was a moderate success.
-He rose to prominence in 1994 with the blockbuster Mohra and the comedy Gopi Kishan, where he played a dual role.
-During the 1990s, he was one of the highest-paid Bollywood actors, primarily starring as the male protagonist in action films such as Waqt Hamara Hai (1993), Anth (1994), Dilwale (1994), Vishwasghaat (1996), Border (1997), where he played Captain Bhairon Singh, and Bhai (1997).
-His role in Dhadkan earned him a Zee Cine Best Supporting Actor Award.
+Shetty began his Hindi film career with the 1992 action film Balwaan opposite Divya Bharti, which was a moderate success.
+He rose to prominence in 1994 with the blockbuster Mohra and the action-comedy Gopi Kishan, where he played a dual role.
+During the 1990s, he was one of the highest-paid actors in Hindi cinema, appearing in leading and co-leading roles, particularly in action films such as Waqt Hamara Hai (1993), Anth (1994), Dilwale (1994), Krishna (1996), Border (1997), where he played Captain Bhairon Singh, and Vinashak (1998).
+His role in Dhadkan (2000) as the anti-hero obsessive lover earned him a Zee Cine Best Supporting Actor Award.